Classic, traditional luxury river boat for four in Upper Burgundy

 - Air conditioning and heating throughout

-- Full board and Half board with evening meals taken ashore
+- 5 evening meals taken ashore (at guests expense)

 - Cordon Bleu chef

-- Wifi (limited in some places), TV/DVD & Audio
+- Wifi (limited in some places), TV/DVD and audio

 - Air-conditioned private chauffeured Mercedes V Class Avant-Garde limousine for transfers and excursions